Bride of Christ

 - 3 No Queen of Heaven

 Jesus' Bride represents the Body of Christ, the Church.
 Women typically represent cities in the Bible; the Church is represented by the New Jerusalem.
-(Revelation 21:9-10) Jerusalem in the Old Testament was one of two adulterous brides referred to, one Judah (represented by Jerusalem), the other Israel (the older sister-Ezekiel 16:45); representing Leah and Rachel respectively, the wives of Jacob (Israel).
+(Revelation 21:9-10) Jerusalem in the Old Testament was one of two adulterous brides referred to, one Judah (represented by Jerusalem), the other Israel (the older sister-Ezekiel 16:45, represented by Samaria); representing Rachel and Leah respectively, the wives of Jacob (Israel).
 (Ezekiel 23:4; Jeremiah 3:6-20; Hosea 4:15) They were named Aholah and Aholibah.
 (Ezekiel 23:44) Their mother was symbolized by the Hittites, their father as the Amorites, and their younger sister as Sodom.
 (Ezekiel 16:3,45-46) Jerusalem was described as her mother's daughter, that despised her husband and children.
 (Ezekiel 16:44-45)